kranners/frappuccino/docs/VSCode.md

 }
 ```

+For more info on [the `engines` property, see the official docs](https://code.visualstudio.com/api/working-with-extensions/publishing-extension#visual-studio-code-compatibility).

 4. Install `@vscode/vsce` for packaging, and any other required library.
 ```shell
 # You will always need this one.